wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.2 =
-Fixed an possible issue that profile images do not get aligned properly in some themes in the default templates.
+Fixed a possible issue that profile images do not get aligned properly in some themes in the default templates.
-Fixed an possible issue that profile images do not get sized properly in some themes in the default templates.
+Fixed a possible issue that profile images do not get sized properly in some themes in the default templates.
 Fixed the GMT time difference for the time output in the default templates.

 = 1.3.1 - 09/30/2013 =